fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     public string DisplayAccountInfo()
     {
-        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId} - from the CheckingAccount class";
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
     }

     ```

+    This method is an exact duplicate of the `DisplayAccountInfo` method in the base class.

 1. Hover the mouse pointer over the `DisplayAccountInfo` method in `CheckingAccount`.

     When you hover the mouse pointer over the `DisplayAccountInfo` method, you see a warning that indicates the method hides the inherited member `BankAccount.DisplayAccountInfo()`.
 This warning is generated because the method has the same name and signature as the base class method.

-1. Use the following code to add the `new` keyword and to customize the method's return value with information specific to the `CheckingAccount` class:
+1. Use the following code to customize the method's return value and apply the `new` keyword:

     ```csharp